Updated May 2025

 1. Test takers consistently score highest in the Ethics portion of the exam (for both FLK1 and FLK2).

-2. After Ethics, Contract Law and the Legal System of England and Wales are strong areas for candidates in FLK1.
+2. After Ethics and Contract Law, Torts and the Legal Services are strong areas for candidates in FLK1.

 3. Aside from Ethics, Criminal Liability and Land Law show higher mean scores than other FLK2 areas.

-4. Property Practice in FLK2 appears to be the most challenging area for candidates.
+4. Comparing performance across FLK1 practice areas, candidates consistently perform worse in Business Law and Practice and Dispute Resolution.
+While Property Practice and Wills and Intestacy are generally the most challenging FLK2 practice areas.
 (Note: Property Practice was not part of the QLTS’ multiple-choice test.
 From memory, Land Law was traditionally the area of the QLTS exam with the lowest scores).

 5. Regardless of whether they pass or fail SQE1, candidates seem to struggle with the same practice areas (and also perform better in the same areas).